 Motivated by this, we develop new statistical monitoring techniques, specifically designed to avoid the spurious detection problems discussed in Inoue and Rossi (2005).
-We use these methods to monitor the stability of predictive regression models for the US equity premium.
+We use these methods to monitor the stability of predictive regression models for the U.S. equity premium.
 As putative predictors we consider various commonly used traditional macroeconomic and financial variables as well as a range of technical analysis rules where only price or volume data is used to predict returns.
-In an early paper in this direction, Brock, Lakonishok, and LeBaron (1992) studied the ability of moving average and trading range break trading rules to predict the Dow Jones Industrial Average (DJIA) index using daily data from 1897 through to 1986, finding strongly significant evidence that the trading strategies generated abnormal returns that could not be explained by serial correlation or conditional heteroskedasticity in the returns.
-Sullivan, Timmermann, and White (1999) analyzed a longer data sample on the DJIA, and found that the rules employed by Brock et al. (1992) were unable to identify profitable trading strategies for the period 1987-1996, although there was some evidence that they managed to do so prior to this period.
-Hudson, Dempsey, and Keasey (1996) undertook a similar analysis to Brock et al. (1992) for UK stock index returns and found that, although the rules examined do have predictive power, their use would not enable investors to make abnormal returns once trading transaction costs were accounted for.
-More recently, Neely, Rapach, Tu, and Zhou (2014) investigated the in-sample and out-of-sample predictive power of binary technical analysis indicators in a predictive regression-based context.
+In an early paper in this direction, Brock et al. (1992) study the ability of moving average and trading range break trading rules to predict the Dow Jones Industrial Average (DJIA) index using daily data from 1897 through to 1986, finding strongly significant evidence that the trading strategies generated abnormal returns that cannot be explained by serial correlation or conditional heteroskedasticity in the returns.
+Sullivan et al. (1999) analyse a longer data sample on the DJIA, and find that the rules employed by Brock et al. (1992) were unable to identify profitable trading strategies for the period 1987-1996, although there was some evidence that they managed to do so prior to this period.
+Hudson et al. (1996) undertake a similar analysis to Brock et al. (1992) for UK stock index returns and find that although the rules examined do have predictive power, their use would not enable investors to make abnormal returns once trading transaction costs are accounted for.
+More recently Neely et al. (2014) have investigated the in-sample and out-of-sample predictive power of binary technical analysis indicators in a predictive regression-based context.
 Indicators are constructed from moving-average rules, momentum rules, and on-balance volume rules.
-They found that the indicators had predictive power that emulated that of the traditional financial and macroeconomic variables.
-They also showed that combining information from technical analysis indicators and macroeconomic variables significantly improved equity risk premium forecasts versus using either type in isolation.
+They find the indicators have predictive power that emulates that of the traditional financial and macroeconomic variables.
+They also show that combining information from technical analysis indicators and macroeconomic variables significantly improves equity risk premium forecasts versus using either type in isolation.